qteab/qterest/readme.md

 * Frontend form in React

 ---
-_This plugin is build and maintained by Noah Olsson_
+_This plugin is built and maintained by Noah Olsson_